 Josh Henderson to Open 'Quality Athletics' Sports Bar in Pioneer Square

 It's only February, and this year is already looking to rival Josh Henderson's very productive 2013 — a year that spawned Skillet Diner Ballard, Westward / Little Gull, Hollywood Tavern and Cone & Steiner.

 Henderson has announced that he and his Huxley Wallace Collective team are opening a sports bar called Quality Athletics in Pioneer Square later this year.
 It's going into the new Stadium Place building on the corner of Occidental and King, across from FX McRory's.
-He tells me it's basically going to be a sports bar that's an "anti-sports bar," similar to how they approached Westward.
+He tells me it's basically going to be a new twist on a sports bar, with a menu approach similar to Westward.

 "We wanted to do the same with this place — great food, a large wood-fired grill and rotisserie.
 It's not going to be a meat-centric place, but when you're there on game day, you're going to see things on the menu that make sense."

-Quality Athletics will also appeal to the neighborhood, not just the sports crowd.
-There won't be televisions blaring (thank you!) in the 3,500-square-foot space on non-game days.
+Quality Athletics will appeal to the neighborhood, not just the stadium rats.
+There won't be televisions blaring in the 3,500-square-foot space on non-game days.
 The equal parts dining room and bar will actually provide a relaxing lunch spot.

 "On game day, it all becomes bar, but during the week, we want a place you can sit and have a great lunch and not feel like you're in the middle of Hooters."

 Unlike a lot of other stadium-centric bars in the neighborhood, Quality Athletics will be more about sports than specific teams.
 There will no doubt be a spirited feeling of Seahawks, but Henderson wants all sports to be represented: Think big old-timey images of athletes, whether it be two women boxing or Knute Rockne.
 That classic sportsmanship vibe will be prevalent.